yonseiyes/seraphscript/README.md

   next you encounter '> enter rpcpassword :' type any password ( different from rpcuser)

-when compiling is completed, type as blow
+when compiling is completed, type as below

   nano ~/.seraph/seraph.conf